Welcome to my Genealogy Blog.

 Business Cards for Genealogists

 I've been using business cards since 1999 when I attended a national conference.
 Back then, I printed my own, putting in my name, email address and a list of surnames.
 All one color, one side, and nothing fancy.
 From there I went to Staples and the format was pretty much the same, except that the surnames were on the opposite side.
-A few years ago, I discovered Moo (www.moo.com) after seeing a card that Heather Rojo used.
-I loved the fact that I could use my own photos.
+A few years ago, I discovered the Moo Company (www.moo.com) after seeing a card that Heather Rojo used.
+I love the fact that I can use my own photos.
 Below is the back with my signature blog header, and the other side, a photo taken at a Concord, MA cemetery, and a little information.

 If I need to order more, I'll make a few changes.
 First, I'll add my facebook address, add Lowell for my city and make sure my blog address is correct!
 I forgot the www, it's kind of embarrassing to tell people it's wrong, even though if they type the below, they will still reach me.
 Be sure to double check before ordering.